psg-titech/IIST_proof/Agda/README.lagda.md

     to→from : ∀ {x y} → to x ≡ just y → from y ≡ just x
     from→to : ∀ {x y} → from y ≡ just x → to x ≡ just y

+  inverse : B ⇌ A
+  to inverse = from
+  from inverse = to
+  to→from inverse = from→to
+  from→to inverse = to→from

 open _⇌_

 infixr 9 _`⋙_